 We may help a person to remain in new employment by helping them with transport costs to their new place of employment until they are first paid.
-This will usually be done in partnership with Transport Solutions.

 We may help someone who needs to be moved from temporary to permanent accommodation with essential food, fuel and furniture so that they can form a stable home in the community.